D.C. Christian

 The audience

-A small private following has formed around the work in San Francisco and in adjacent collector circles in New York and Los Angeles.
+The work has circulated privately among a small group of collectors, artists, and advisors.
 Visits to the studio are by correspondence only.
 The studio does not currently work with a gallery of record.

 On the value question

 The studio does not publish prices.
 Acquisitions are handled through private inquiry.
-The studio does not position the work in investment terms, and asks press not to either.
-Whether the paintings appreciate is a question for time and for the people who choose to live with them; it is not the studio's claim to make.
+The studio does not frame the work in financial terms, and asks press not to either.
+The paintings are made to be lived with; what they hold over time is a question for time itself.

 Quotable lines